Chef

 My red beans have been cooking for at least 5hrs and they are still hard.
 What is wrong?
 What can I do?

-Asked by Tish over 3 years ago
+Asked by Tish about 4 years ago

 Hi I am a culinary student at SAIT in Alberta Canada.
 I wanted advice/taste on a project idea.
 I am making a dessert terrine consisting of a maple syrup poached foei gras, layered with earl grey brandy compressed pear and star anise red wine apple

-Asked by Thomas about 4 years ago
+Asked by Thomas over 4 years ago

 I made a brisket last night in a dutch oven, I may have cooked it too long, as the onions and carrots have gotten very dark, it smells perfect but it is dark, how to save the gravy?

-Asked by Pam over 3 years ago
+Asked by Pam about 4 years ago

 So I'm cooking instant grits in four 6 inch Hotel pans.
 I'm looking to feed approximately 300 people.
 How much grits do I need

-Asked by TIMOTHY over 3 years ago
+Asked by TIMOTHY about 4 years ago

 How should I cook sea bass without skin?